Abdul Majeed bin Abdulaziz Al Saud: Death and legacy

-Prince Abdul Majeed suffered from leukaemia and had undergone a surgery earlier in the U.S. and then, had travelled back to Saudi Arabia.
+Prince Abdul Majeed suffered from leukaemia and had undergone surgery in the U.S. and then had travelled back to Saudi Arabia.
 However, he was flown back to the U.S. when his condition worsened.
 He died in Seattle on 5 May 2007 at age 65.
 His body was taken from the U.S. to Riyadh on 6 May 2007.
 Funeral prayers for him were performed at Imam Turki ibn Abdullah Mosque in Riyadh after Dhuhr prayers on 7 May 2007.

 Legacy

 Prince Abdul Majeed bin Abdul Aziz Domestic Airport in Medina was named after Prince Abdul Majeed.